igorline/slither_wiki/Detector-Documentation.md

   }
 }
 ```
-Bob calls `updateOwner` without specifying the `newOwner`, soBob loses ownership of the contract.
+Bob calls `updateOwner` without specifying the `newOwner`, so Bob loses ownership of the contract.

 ### Recommendation